-Born in Oregon, Heidi Neilson received a BA in biology from Reed College and an MFA in painting from Pratt Institute, and lives and works in New York.
-View her resume as a PDF HERE
+Born in Oregon, Heidi Neilson received a BA in biology from Reed College and an MFA in painting from Pratt Institute.
+She currently teaches art and design at Parsons School of Design | The New School and SUNY Purchase College, and lives and works in NYC.
+Her ham radio call sign is KD2ESI.

-email: hn (at) heidineilson (dot) com or use this form
+email: hn (at) heidineilson (dot) com

 or use this form